 In 1969, the Haftpflichtverband had a premium income of DM 159 million, that of the Feuerschadenverband rheinisch-westfälischer Zechen was around DM 47 million.
 The two associations complemented each other perfectly, not only in their lines of business.
 Both were organised as mutuals, the Feuerschadenverband had no branch network of its own, which made a merger all the easier.
 After the merger the new company went by the name of "Haftpflichtverband der deutschen Industrie und Feuerschadenverband V.a.G.," in 1976 the name was changed to "Haftpflichtverband der Deutschen Industrie V.a.G." with the by now familiar abbreviation HDI.

 One reason for the Group's growth was extended services provided for members especially in the field of safety engineering.
-HST bundles HDI's decades of experience in risk reduction and damage prevention.
+HST bundles HDI's decades of experience in risk reduction and loss prevention.